Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/optimization/user-experience-optimization/moving-to-Sitecore-personalize.md

 ---
 title: 'Moving to Sitecore Personalize'
-description: 'This recipe provides a for organizations moving from Sitecore XM Cloud’s OOTB personalization features to the more advanced Sitecore Personalize platform.'
+description: 'This recipe provides a for organizations moving from Sitecore SitecoreAI’s OOTB personalization features to the more advanced Sitecore Personalize platform.'
 hasSubPageNav: true
 hasInPageNav: true
 area: ['accelerate']